 Let's depict these states too through a diagram -

-A thread enters a waiting state in three situations -:
+A thread enters a not runnable in three situations -:

 When a thread has called wait() method on itself and it is waiting for the other thread to notify it or wake it up.